msv-lab/HoarePrompt/README.md

 3. **[HoarePrompt-experiments](https://github.com/msv-lab/HoarePrompt-experiments)**
    - This repository provides scripts and configurations to run large-scale experiments with HoarePrompt on various datasets.
 It includes automated evaluation scripts and batch processing tools.
-   -
 4. **[CoCoClaNeL](https://github.com/msv-lab/CoCoClaNeL)**
-   This repository: the dataset and associated documentation.
+   - a dataset of recent submissions to Codeforces contests, and associated documentation.

----

 ## License

 This dataset is released under the **MIT License**.
 See the [LICENSE](./LICENSE) file for details.

----